msdavid/fiji/docs/technical-specs.md

 ### 7.2 CI/CD
 *   Continuous Integration and Continuous Deployment (CI/CD) will be managed using Google Cloud Build.
-*   Separate `cloudbuild.yaml` configuration files will be maintained for the `fiji-backend` and `fiji-frontend` repositories.
+*   A `cloudbuild.yaml` configuration file will be maintained in the monorepo, potentially with triggers or configurations for backend and frontend specific build steps.
 *   CI/CD pipelines will include steps for:
     *   Linting.
     *   Automated testing.